 What is image hosting?

 For the uninitiated, image hosting sites act as a platform for sharing images for free.
 When you upload an image, your image is considered to be “hosted” in this platform so that you and other users of the platform can access, download, and share it from any device and internet connection.
 Dedicated image hosting sites typically allow both amateur and professional photographers to upload their content to their professional websites or portfolios, but higher quality photos - based on both popularity and use can even make money through uploading their work to these image hosting sites as a sideline.
-These free image hosting sites use an advanced feature called content distribution network or CDN, that speeds up image loading time and offer additional bandwidth to distribute images online without compromising their site performance with a heavy amount of media being housed and moved at any given time.

 With the wide range of choices for image hosting sites available today, how do you choose the right platform?
 Here are a few key features to look out for when choosing from the best photo hosting sites.

 Free online image hosting sites can take on several different forms depending on your requirements.
 The first step towards choosing the right platform is to identify what kind of services you need from an image hosting website.
 For instance, some photographers need straightforward storage and file-sharing solutions to manage projects and make outputs accessible to their clients.
 Others, however, may need free image hosting sites to start an online portfolio.